 Making a Splash

-Written by Seth on July 5, 2011
+Written on July 5, 2011 by Seth

 This weekend I conquered a phobia that has plagued me for more than 20 years: I went in the ocean!
 I haven’t gone into the ocean (literally, past my ankles) since the age of 8 or 9, for fear of what’s lurking on the sea floor.
 On the hottest summer days I’d walk to the edge of where the surf hits the sand, and stare out into the beautiful blue with a look of fear and horror on my face.